Georges Feydeau: 1890s

-In 1894 Feydeau collaborated with Desvallières on La Ruban (The ribbon), a comedy about a man desperately manoeuvring for appointment to the Légion d'honneur.
+In 1894 Feydeau collaborated with Desvallières on Le Ruban (The ribbon), a comedy about a man desperately manoeuvring for appointment to the Légion d'honneur.
 At the same time, after a certain amount of similar manoeuvring on his own account, Feydeau was appointed to the legion, at the early age of thirty-two, joining a small élite of French playwrights to receive the honour, including Dumas, Meilhac, Ludovic Halévy, Victorien Sardou and Becque.